altruios/namshubettulpa/public/namshubettuple/vows.md

 "Well, there’s some...
 rewiring I did...
-things it would take years to learn - you would just need to learn how to do. you wouldn’t need to train for years to prepare your mind, you have a mind prepared to learn."
+things it would take years to learn - you would just need to learn how to do. you wouldn’t need to train for years to prepare your mind. you have a mind prepared to learn."
 "I see, what exactly did you do, to my brain?"
 "Well, I took a lot of the hooks, I can’t know if I got all of them.
 I wired in some senses to emotions.
 I also freed a bit of space - sort of a sandbox for you to write into..."
 "I got the first part, but...
 what do you mean about senses to emotions?"
-"Okay, so when you have a strong emotional reaction you have some other sense increased as well.
+"Okay, so a strong emotional reactions increased some other sense as well.
 Anger is vision, loneliness is taste, joy is touch. fear is your perception of time - your thoughts run faster. you can’t move any faster but you can think way faster.